ytanaka-bio/scIDST/README.md

 ![alt text](model.png)

 ## Requirement
 The Python package requirements are in the file `requirements.txt`.
+The program was tested in python 3.10.

 ## Downloading
 ```{r eval=FALSE}